14 Answers to Common Computer Questions You’re Afraid to Ask

 Cookies notification example

-In general, internet cookies are safe, and help websites work properly and customize your experience.
+For the most part, internet cookies are safe, help websites work properly, and customize your experience.
 However, they can cause privacy concerns, and some viruses and malware can be disguised as cookies.

-The cloud and cloud computing refer to data and services that run over the internet, instead of your local computer.
+Cloud and cloud computing refers to data and services that run over the internet instead of your local computer.
 Technically, the cloud is a network of servers around the globe.
 Practically, it means you can access software and services from any device, as long as it has an internet connection.

 Many services you use every day are cloud-based and involve everything from document storage and backup to communications, entertainment, business applications, and much, much more.
 Common examples of cloud services include Google Drive, Microsoft 365, Dropbox, Netflix, Zoom, Salesforce, and even Facebook!

-If you have questions about your computer or IT systems, we’re here to answer.
+If you have advanced or basic computer questions, we’re here to answer.
 Regardless of how small or silly it may seem to you, your problem deserves to be fixed.
 We want to help you get your computers running smoothly and turn your IT from a headache into an advantage for your business.
-Give us a call today!